AndyBrunner/Domino-JAddin/docs/README.md

 ### 2. Application Distribution

-To distribute and install your add-in as a JAR file container, you must create a JAR container which includes a valid `MANIFEST.MF` file and the framework files `JAddin.class` and `JAddinThread.class`.
+To distribute and install your add-in, you must create a JAR container which includes a `MANIFEST.MF` file and the framework files `JAddin.class` and `JAddinThread.class`.

 **Create MANIFEST.MF file**

-Make sure that the file includes an empty line at the bottom.
+Make sure that the last line is terminated with a newline character.

 ```text
 Manifest-Version: 1.0